heribellaco/portfolio/content/blog/blog-post-6.md

 negatively but aren't sure how best to stop them from doing so---or if stopping them isn't going to be enough---it might be time for an eye exam with an optometrist or ophthalmologist who specializes in treating keratoconus patients like yourself.
-Checking out our list of doctors near you will help to find one who has experience diagnosing their patients\' eyesight so that they can prescribe treatment plans accordingly.\"
+Checking out a list of doctors near you will help to find one who has experience diagnosing their patients\' eyesight so that they can prescribe treatment plans accordingly.\"